Tools4everBV/HelloID-Conn-Prov-Target-SDBHR/README.md

 - **Permissions**: Required to update the Business Email Address.
 Without these, a 401 unauthorized error will occur.

 ## Remarks

+### Errorhandling

+- The error handling `Resolve-SDBHRError` in the script has not been tested.
+Please change accordingly if needed.

 ### Handling Null Values in Field Mapping